shellyasia/www/en/docs/shelly-plug-s.md

 ### Wi-Fi Operated Power Outlet

-Shelly Plug S allows you to automatically monitor and control lighting, heating, and any other connected electrical appliance at home—anytime, anywhere.
-When an appliance or lamp is plugged into Shelly Plug S, you can turn it on or off remotely using the Shelly Cloud app.
+The Shelly Plug S allows you to automatically monitor and control lighting, heating, and any other connected electrical appliance at home—anytime, anywhere.
+Simply plug a device or lamp into the Shelly Plug S, and you can turn it on or off remotely via the Shelly Cloud app.

 ### Features

 - No hub required
 - Control a wide range of devices and appliances
 - Integrated precise power meter
-- Seamless integration with all other Shelly devices
+- Seamlessly integrates with all other Shelly devices
-- Compatible with Android, iOS, Amazon Alexa, Google Assistant, and home automation servers via MQTT, CoAP, and REST API
+- Compatible with Android, iOS, Amazon Alexa, Google Assistant, and home automation servers using MQTT, CoAP, and REST API
-- Easily incorporate into Arduino projects for smart home automation
+- Easily bring your Arduino projects into real-world automation workflows

 ### Specification